WassimMaj/team_MiaouMiaou/index.md

 We can see that most of articles in Wikispeedia are similar to Infogalactic and therefore classified as <span style="color: lightblue">right</span> wing.
 {: .text-justify}

 But does this mean that articles in Wikispeedia are biased ?
-It is too early to say that, we need to go deeper inside our data.<mark> en soi selon notre model, la réponse c'est clairement oui ahaha </mark>
+It is too early to say that, we need to go deeper inside our data.
 A good way to understand this bias is to look the repartition through each categories of articles to see if there is a notable difference.
 {: .text-justify}